rahuls98/cpp-ladder/Intermediate-CPP/explanation.md

 ## Pointer
-A pointer is a variable whose value is an address, i.e., the actual value pf a pointer type is an address of memory.
+A pointer is a variable whose value is an address, i.e., the actual value of a pointer type is an address of memory.
 While dealing with pointers, the two important operators to be considered are:
 - & : the address operator
 - \* : the dereferencing (indirection) operator